aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 1. Don't try.
 Not working.
 You might make the situation worse.
 All files aren't present.

 Method 3 (eMMC Software Download):

 1. Don't try.
 Not working.
 You might make the situation worse.
 All files aren't present.

+Method 4 (Mi Flash Tool):

+1. Don't try.
+Not working.
+You might make the situation worse.
+All files aren't present.